 Data Constraining

-Constrain synthetic data through field value rules, field combinations, and NA handling strategies.
-Current implementation supports three types of constraints: field constraints, field combinations, and NA groups.
+Constrain synthetic data through field value rules, field combinations, field proportions, and NA handling strategies.
+Current implementation supports four types of constraints: field constraints, field combinations, field proportions, and NA groups.

 Click the below button to run this example in Colab: